FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/theatre/1978/1978-11-24-revue-the-pavilion-theatre.md

 description: Lena Zavaroni stars in a revue at The Pavilion Theatre, Glasgow.
 media: Details
 post_description: Lena Zavaroni stars in a revue at The Pavilion Theatre, Glasgow.
-categories: [Theatre, Pavilion Theatre, Glasgow, OnThisDay24November]
+categories: [Theatre, Pavilion-Theatre, Glasgow, OnThisDay24November]
 ---

 **Names associated with this Event:**